StereoKit/StereoKit/docs/Pages/Reference/Mesh/Bounds.md

 ## Description
 This is a bounding box that encapsulates the Mesh!
 It's used for collision, visibility testing, UI layout, and probably other things.
-While it's normally cacluated from the mesh vertices, you can also override this to suit your needs.
+While it's normally calculated from the mesh vertices, you can also override this to suit your needs.